Let’s make Devolution a win-win for growth and nature

 We are calling for devolution plans to include:

-Funding settlements for the new Mayoral Authority to include ring-fenced funding for nature recovery and the delivery of Local Nature Recovery Strategies currently being developed across England, including in Norfolk and Suffolk.
+Funding settlements for the new Combined County Authority to include ring-fenced funding for nature recovery and the delivery of the Local Nature Recovery Strategies or Norfolk and Suffolk.

 The ability of the new authority to secure meaningful contributions to nature recovery from major development, including Nationally Significant Infrastructure Projects, offshore wind, solar farms, and National Grid transmission infrastructure.